 God chooses to whom He will speak to audibly for the reasons explained in the prior chapters.
 However, this doesn’t mean that God will not speak to you.
 There are many ways God speaks to people, but the top four are:

 Before we describe other, less frequent ways God speaks, let us clearly define these four and clarify what it is we can do to hear from God in these ways.

 Before we can be sure that we are hearing from God in the other ways God speaks, we need to know who He is.
 The way we find this out is by reading the Bible; the inspired Word of God written as the Holy Spirit instructed its writers.

 If we don’t believe that the Bible is the absolute truth, it is hard to hear from God through it and know when we are hearing from God.
 There are two main arguments challenging the contents of the Bible as not being absolute truth: the implausibility of the stories and the possibility that it was put together by a government for a political agenda.
 Let us address these issues to help strengthen your faith in the Word of God.

-Some of the stories in the Bible may be hard to take at face value.
-A few are:
+Some examples of stories in the Bible that may be hard to take at face value include the following:

 - the parting of the sea

 - manna from Heaven appearing each day to feed God’s people when they were in the desert

 If we think about this logically, it seems impossible.
 This would cause tidal waves and earthquakes and all kinds of natural disasters.
 Despite the seeming implausibility of this, there is evidence that this actually happened: